hepapi/knowledge-hub/docs/sumo/sumo-windows-collector.md

-# Install a Collector on Windows
+# Install a Sumo Logic Collector on Windows
 ## System Requirements for Windows

 * Windows 7, 32 or 64 bit